 Justin Miller, Principal Trombone

 Justin Miller has played trombone for over 30 years.
 He has studied with James Nova of the Pittsburgh Symphony and has performed with numerous western Pennsylvania ensembles, in the orchestra pit for many musicals, in side by side performances with the Pittsburgh Symphony, and with the Bill Dayton Orchestra based in Baltimore.
 Individuals he has performed with include Mike Vax, formerly of the Stan Kenton Orchestra, and Jay Gibble of the Capitol Bones.
-Currently, Justin is principal trombone of the Edgewood Symphony Orchestra, principal trombone of the Allegheny Brass Band, first trombone in the West Hills Symphonic Band where he serves as Vice President on the Board of Directors, a member of the Shadyside Brass, and assistant director of the Lincoln High School Marching Blue Band in Ellwood City, PA.
+Currently, Justin is principal trombone and librarian of the Edgewood Symphony Orchestra, principal trombone of the Allegheny Brass Band, principal trombone in the West Hills Symphonic Band, a member of the Shadyside Brass, assistant director of the Lincoln High School Marching Blue Band in Ellwood City, PA, and music director of Untitled Virtual Ensemble.
 Justin is an IT professional originally from Ellwood City and now residing in Cranberry Township.

 Jim Metzger, Trombone & Assistant Conductor